benzarr410/command-line-randomness/README.md

 Deathbattle: Fight someone (or something) to the death for glory!
 Or shame...

 Discord Chat Generator: [Discord](http://discordapp.com) is a multiplatform chat service for gamers, and it has some silly antics that go on in its official servers.
 This script emulates that.

+Fake Package: A script to fake install/uninstall packages, for teh lulz. **NOTE:** You *must* pass it `sudo apt-get install` or `sudo apt-get remove`, regardless of how you install packages.